The Rolex Yacht-Master

 More Elegance and Sophistication in Three Sizes

-So, while its water resistance was reduced to 100m from 300m, and its bezel rotated both ways as opposed to the Sub’s unidirectional surround, the Yacht-Master was granted more elegant lines and a flatter case back.
+So, its water resistance was reduced to 100m from 300m, and its bezel rotated both ways as opposed to the Sub’s unidirectional surround.
+Additionally, the Yacht-Master was granted more elegant lines and a flatter case back.
 This created a more sophisticated and arguably more comfortable all day wear.